Segun98/NairaTrack/README.md

 - Input income and expenses
 - Get Balance
+- Category in Personal Account followed by a Pie Chart analysis.
 - Extra "Unit" input in Business Account
 - Detailed transaction Lists
 - All data is stored in local storage